mngdi/temperature-converter/README.md

-# Sol-musci-player
+# Vulkar-Auto-Dealership
-music player using html, css and javascript
+Vulkar Auto using html, css and bootstrap 5
-Sol music player by Gideon Adegbite
+Vulkar AUto player by Gideon Adegbite
 © Copyright 2023 Sol Music.
 All rights reserved